 When you perform remote replication from backup, Veeam Backup & Replication does not address hosts and storage in the production environment to read VM data.
 As a source of data, it uses a backup chain that already exists on the backup repository.
 As a result, you do not need to create a VM snapshot for replication and transport the same data twice.
-You retrieve VM data only during the backup job, and the replication job re-uses this data to build VM replica restore points.
+You retrieve VM data only during the backup job.
+The replication job re-uses retrieved data to build VM replica restore points.

 Although replica from backup might resemble replica seeding, there is difference between these options:

 - Replica seeding uses the backup file only during the first run of a replication job.
 To further build VM replica restore points, the replication job addresses the production environment and reads VM data from the source storage.